Customizing workflow

 cd /usr/local/directadmin/data/skins

-cp -Rp evolution yourskin
+cp -Rp enhanced yourskin

 where yourskin is the name of the skin you will be creating.